Yossioren/AttacksonImplementationsCourseBook/chapters/09_Fault_Attacks.md

 4. Instruction Processing/Control Flow: inject a fault in the IP register and change the instruction flow.
-There are various examples that demonstrate the usefulness of this type of taget
+There are various examples that demonstrate the usefulness of this type of target

     -   change the program counter to compromise control flow